mja65/Emu68-Imager/docs/amigautilities.md

 ## First Time Run

-Ideally, (but not essential), the  Amiga should have both HDMI monitor and standard Amiga monitor connected since both are used on the First run!<br>
+Ideally, (but it is not essential), the  Amiga should have both a HDMI monitor and standard Amiga monitor connected since both are used on the First run!<br>
 First time the SD card is run there will be several additional things done :

 ## Buptest